MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     | Learning Enrollment Participant | Learning_Enrollment_Participant_group |

     1. Add filters to the report for delta sync.
-        1. Go to “Filters”.
-Select “+”, In “And/Or” select And. in “Field” select “create calculated field for report”.
+        1. Go to "Filters".
+Select “+”, In “And/Or” select And. in "Field" select "create calculated field for report".
-        2. In next screen, write “Field name” as ModifiedDate and select “Function” as Build Date.
+        2. In next screen, write "Field name" as ModifiedDate and select "Function" as Build Date.
 Select **OK**.
         1. In next screen, add following values under Date Fields and select **OK**.

         | Field | Value |